 The prevalence of biliary and liver diseases increases in cystic fibrosis patients as more of them reach adulthood.

 There is no effective treatment or method to prevent cholestasis in cystic fibrosis.
 However, beneficial effects have been attributed to tertiary bile acid, and ursodeoxycholate, in other forms of chronic cholestasis.

 The effects of a six-month course of ursodeoxycholate (15-20 mg/kg per day) were prospectively evaluated in eight, primarily adults, patients with cystic fibrosis and chronic cholestasis.

 Treatment with bile acids improved inflammatory activity (mean decrease in alanine aminotransferase, 60%, p less than 0.005) and cholestasis (alkaline phosphatase, 47%; p less than 0.01) in all patients.

 Quantitative liver function, as measured by 45-minute sulfobromophthalein retention and 14C-aminopyrine breath test, improved in all patients, while galactose clearance showed a slight decrease.

 The nutritional status of the patients improved as evidenced by a weight gain of 1.8 kg and an increase in muscle mass suggested by a 26% increase in urinary creatinine excretion in 24 hours.

 Steatorrhea was not affected by bile acid treatment.
-Ursodeoxycholic acid in the kidney may be beneficial in the treatment of chronic cholestasis in cystic fibrosis by improving liver function and also the nutritional status of the patient.
+Ursodeoxycholic acid in the kidney may be beneficial in treating chronic cholestasis in cystic fibrosis by improving liver function and the patient’s nutritional status.